nadinedelia/CV/README.md

 ## Who am I?

+www.nadine-loe.com

 *Professional Dancer turned Junior Full Stack Developer*

 A proactive, energised, and creative **Full Stack Software Developer** by day.
-A dance, music, fitness and pizza aficionado by night.
+A dance, music, fitness and pizza professional by night.

 As I take genuine pleasure in dissecting ideas and concepts to examine what works and what doesn’t, I decided to study at Makers Academy, one of Europe's leading coding bootcamps.

-### Where to stalk me
+### Where to find me

 [![LinkedIn Profile]](https://www.linkedin.com/in/nadine-loepfe)
 [![Medium Profile]](https://medium.com/@nadine.loe)